 We Have Expanded into the Area of Autoimmune Diseases

 In 2014, as part of our efforts to add to our diagnostic portfolio that is focused on saving lives and improving the quality of life for patients across major diseases, Myriad acquired Crescendo Bioscience, a global leader in autoimmune diagnostics, located in South San Francisco, California.
 Crescendo pioneered protein-based diagnostics for monitoring disease activity in patients with rheumatoid arthritis and has a pipeline of products under development for a wide range of autoimmune diseases and conditions.

 Global Expansion and Increased Reach

 In 2012, Myriad expanded internationally with the opening of our laboratory in Munich, Germany.
 We currently have a presence in 128 countries: 16 in which we have direct subsidiaries and 112 countries in which we have 44 distributors on 6 continents.
 Our international corporate headquarters is located in Zurich, Switzerland, and we have sales operations in Paris, France; Madrid, Spain; Milan, Italy; Munich and Zurich.
-We believe that our predictive, prognostic and personalized medicine products and companion diagnostics will benefit patients worldwide by assisting healthcare professionals in guiding their healthcare decisions.
+We believe that our robust portfolio of diagnostic tests will benefit patients worldwide by assisting healthcare professionals in guiding their healthcare decisions.